 Legal agreements between the school, Apple, and app developers regarding the collection and storage of student information

 The Apple School Manager Agreement lays out the terms for collection and storage of student information by Apple, including data privacy provisions specific to education customers.
 According to the agreement, Apple acts as a data processor with respect to the data that is created in Apple School Manager and Schoolwork.

-And while any app used by the school may generate student progress data such as quiz scores, or reading progress, the data is only shared with Apple by apps that have adopted ClassKit and only for schools that have explicitly enabled student progress recording for their school.
+While any app used by the school may generate student progress data such as quiz scores, or reading progress, the data is only shared with Apple by apps that have adopted ClassKit and only for schools that have explicitly enabled the Student Progress feature for their school.